The Werewolf Caper:

 Yes.
 That'’s right.
 I've finally managed to process at least some of the indigestible brick that Rowling dropped on us when she set the timing of the werewolf caper before of that of the Pensieve junket.

 On the surface, it’s obvious why she did it of course.
-She intended to make it absolutely clear to every reader that Lily Evans never had a kind word to say to Severus Snape after he had publicly called her a mudblood.
+She intended to make it absolutely clear to every reader that Lily Evans was more of a user than a friend, and that she never had a kind word to say to Severus Snape after he had publicly called her a mudblood.
 (He might have been better off calling her a cunt.
 That, unlike her parentage, was something that reflected only upon her, herself, and her behavior.)

 It isn’t nearly so obvious that Rowling truly intended to so harshly clarify just what such behavior at such a time says about James Potter.
 But maybe we ought to reconsider it.